 - resources specific to Berkeley (access to opportunities you can pursue while a student or postdoc);

 - more general sources of information including professional associations, sites with industry news and career advice, and fellowship/job listings.

 “High risk, high reward” opportunities await those who are interested in starting their own businesses.
 QB3-Berkeley in particular generates significant innovation that might be commercialized, and there are extensive resources to help scientists explore this option while still on campus.

-- Startup@Berkeley – an extensive list of startup resources at Berkeley, including student organizations and departments on campus such as CITRIS Foundry and SkyDeck
+- Startup@Berkeley – an extensive list of startup resources at Berkeley, including student organizations and departments on campus such as CITRIS Foundry

 - BEGIN – Berkeley Gateway to Innovation’s “goal is to help students, faculty, researchers, and other innovators understand the resources available at Berkeley to support educating entrepreneurs, commercializing research, and advancing startups”